p0lux/itemzer/README.md

 ### TO-DO

 - [X] Updating architecture
-- [X] Create a module for getting the order of the spells
+- [X] Create a module for getting the spells order
 - [X] Create a package Pypi
 - [X] Adding support for windows
+- [ ] Catch error